-In conclusion, FITARA and FISMA present opportunities for the federal government to address the high-risk areas on improving the management of IT acquisitions and operations, and ensuring the security of federal IT, thereby saving billions of dollars.
-Most agencies have taken steps to execute key IT management and cybersecurity initiatives, including implementing CIO responsibilities, requiring CIO review of IT acquisitions, realizing data center consolidation cost savings, managing software assets, and complying with FISMA requirements.
+In conclusion, FITARA and FISMA present opportunities for the federal government to address the high-risk areas on improving the management of IT acquisitions and operations and ensuring the security of federal IT, thereby saving billions of dollars.
+Most agencies have taken steps to execute key IT management and cybersecurity initiatives, including implementing CIO responsibilities, requiring CIO reviews of IT acquisitions, realizing data center consolidation cost savings, managing software assets, and complying with FISMA requirements.
 The agencies have also continued to address the recommendations that we have made over the past several years.
 However, further efforts by OMB and federal agencies to implement our previous recommendations would better position them to improve the management and security of federal IT.
-To help ensure that these efforts succeed, we will continue to monitor agencies' efforts toward implementing these recommendations.
+To help ensure that these efforts succeed, we will continue to monitor agencies' efforts toward implementing the recommendations.
+GAO Contacts and Staff Acknowledgments If you or your staff have any questions about this testimony, please contact Carol C. Harris, Director, Information Technology, at (202) 512- 4456 or harriscc@gao.gov.
+Contact points for our Offices of Congressional Relations and Public Affairs may be found on the last page of this statement.
+GAO staff who made key contributions to this testimony are Kevin Walsh (Assistant Director), Chris Businsky, Rebecca Eyler, Meredith Raymond, and Jessica Waselkow (Analyst in Charge).